rpoteau/gSOMOs/README.md

 > - Short examples in the documentation
 > - docstring for `projection_heatmap_from_df`
 > - docstring of `show_alpha_to_homo` translated in English
-> - link toward a jupyter notebook example in README.md and in
 >
 > **Fixed**
 >
 > - minor fixes
-> - wrong initialization of visualID_Eng at the beginning of the notebook
+> - wrong initialization of `visualID_Eng` at the beginning of the notebook, and tricky issues
 >

 # gSOMOs